flappydunk/Printer_CAM_Manager/README.md

 Real time Bed and extruder temperatures
 SD Card support, reading and SD file printing
 A Action panel having various controls for the management of the printer.
-A adhoc command panel to provide the operator full command capability and logging of all data (both rx and tx) of the printer interface.
+A Command panel to provide the operator full command capability and logging of all data (both rx and tx) of the printer interface.